Occupational Health

 Occupational health nurses have direct contact with employees and are often approached with health-related questions and problems.
 They have a unique position between the workforce and management and can support the improvement of health in the workplace in order to improve health, social wellbeing and the quality of working lives.

 Occupational health nurses protect and promote the health of people at work.
 They need to be able to respond to a wide range of questions and health related issues.
-People will seek advice from their occupational health nurse on matters such as seeking attention for some non-work related condition; or how to access the best advice to help them resolve a health issue or personal problem at home; or they may raise concerns about the health or safety performance of their managers or colleagues at work.
+People will seek advice from their occupational health nurse on matters such as seeking attention for some non-work-related condition or how to access the best advice to help them resolve a health issue or personal problem at home.
+They may also raise concerns about the health or safety performance of their managers or colleagues at work.

 Early advice and intervention can help to avoid long term problems.
 This is increasingly important when discussing how to improve the health and wellbeing of the population and their quality of life.